gyorilab/emmaa/doc/reports/month15_report.rst

 approach to static analysis of models against observations.
 First, we have implemented a prototype capability to generalize EMMMAA knowledge assemblies for use as either models or as tests.
-Second, we have implemented the capability to test a single model against multiple corpora which involved changes to both the back-end test execution as well as the user interface for displaying test results.
+Second, we have implemented the capability to test a single model against multiple corpora, which involved changes to both the back-end test execution as well as the user interface for displaying test results.

-In EMMAA, daily machine reading is used to update a set of causal relations relevant to a specific domain, such as a disease, signaling pathway, or phenomenon (e.g., food insecurity) model.
-Up until this point, these (possibly noisy) knowledge assemblies have been used to build causal models that are checked against a manually-curated observations.
+In EMMAA, daily machine reading is used to update a set of causal relations relevant to a specific domain, such as a disease, signaling pathway, or phenomenon (e.g., food insecurity).
+Up until this point, these (possibly noisy) knowledge assemblies have been used to build causal models that are checked against a set of manually-curated observations.
 We have now also implemented the converse procedure, whereby the knowledge assemblies are treated as sets of *observations*, used to check manually curated models.

 A prerequisite for this approach is the ability to run a single model against alternative test suites, which required significant refactoring of our back-end procedures for triggering testing and results generation, and new user interfaces to display multiple test results.
+This feature is described in the documentation for the :ref:`dashboard_models_tests_tab`.

 As a proof of concept, we converted the EMMAA Statements used to generate the Ras Machine 2.0 (`rasmachine`) and Melanoma (`skcm`) models into sets of EMMAA